 Drawbacks of having an ATS for Resume Screening

-While an ATS may be effective for addressing the issue of volume, traditional ATS software isn’t designed to measure quality of hire.
+While an ATS may be effective for addressing the issue of volume, traditional ATS software isn’t designed to measure the quality of hire.
 Since an ATS doesn’t have a way to learn which candidates went on to become successful and unsuccessful employees, it can’t improve its screening function over time.

-71% of recruiters use an ATS that doesn’t have the option to rank resumes of the candidates they receive.
+71% of recruiters use an ATS that doesn’t have the option to rank the resumes of the candidates they receive.

-An ATS’s limited functionality means recruiters need different software tools help them achieve their most important KPIs, quality of hire being one of the most important one.
+An ATS’s limited functionality means recruiters need different software tools to help them achieve their most important KPIs, quality of hire being one of the most important one.

-For example, an ATS can screen in a candidate as a false positive based on keyword stuffing or screen out a candidate as a false negative because s/he didn’t meet the keyword filters but has strong qualifications otherwise.
+For example, an ATS can screen in a candidate as a false positive based on keyword stuffing or screen out a candidate as a false negative because s/he didn’t meet the keyword filters but have strong qualifications otherwise.